trisulnsm/dinodoc/trisuldocs/docs/ug/ui/userlayout.md

 ![](images/alertsnnotifications.png)

   *Figure: Alerts and Notifications in Top Panel*

    You can check for the alerts and notifications on External IDS, Threshold Crossing, Threshold Band Alerts, Blacklist Activity and Flow tracker here.
 Click the top right corner of color coded icons that represent alerts and notifications with alert count.

+6) #### License Details

+   Verify the validity of your license details to ensure uninterrupted access to our services.

-6) #### Probe Switch
+7) #### Probe Switch

    ![](images/probeswitch.png)